telegram-bot-rb/telegram-bot/README.md

 ```

 Any API request error will raise `Telegram::Bot::Error` with description in its message.
-Special `Telegram::Bot::StaleChat` is raised when bot can't post messages to the chat anymore.
+Special `Telegram::Bot::Forbidden` is raised when bot can't post messages to the chat anymore.

 ### Controller